nsancheznez/SimpleSwap/README.md

 Allows users to remove liquidity from a pool.
 Calculates the appropriate amounts of both tokens based on the user's share and transfers them back.

+### ✅ swapExactTokensForTokens

+Swaps a fixed amount of input tokens for output tokens using the constant product formula.
+Ensures minimum output and deadline conditions.